 7: It can cause oversharing and unwanted opinions.

 Basically the more people you open up your life too, the more unwanted opinions (on how you should run your life) you will invite.
 Social media gives us this silent permission and definitely a confidence in oversharing.
 Why?
 Well because we know it will generate attention, sympathy or a discussion of some sort which in a way makes us feel like what we have to say is validated and who we are is important.
-Who you are is IMPORTANT but your worth would not be based of the opinions of random strangers, nor should your private life be judged by people who hold no real genuine position in your world.
+Who you are is important but your worth would not be based on the opinions of random strangers, nor should your private life be judged by people who hold no real genuine position in your world.